bekk/gcp-workshop/README.md

 5. Run `terraform apply` to create the database and the database instance.
 This will take several minutes.
 While you wait, you can read the next task,  Verify that the database is created in the GCP console.
 The simplest way to find it, is to search for "SQL" or for `<yourid42>`.

+> [!TIP]
+> Running `terraform apply` implicitly both plans and applies the configuration.
+You can save the plan, and apply it in separate steps if you want to.
+E.g., `tf plan -out=plan.tfplan` followed by `tf apply plan.tfplan`.

+## Terraform plans and state file

+`terraform apply` created a *state file*, `terraform.tfstate` in the `infra/` directory.
+This file contains terraform's view of the state.
+Resources you've declared will show up here.

+1. Take a look at the state file.
+Look for the different resources you've created so far: a database, a password and a user for the database.
+Note how the password is in plain text in the state file.

+> [!CAUTION]
+> Terraform state files are generally considered very sensitive and should have strict access controls to avoid leaking privileged information.

+> [!TIP]
+> The terraform state file can be different from both the *desired state* (what's declared in the code) and the *actual state* (the resources that's actually there).
+The desired state is different from the terraform state before you apply your changes.
+The terraform state is different from the *actual state* when some configuration change has been done manually (i.e., modifying or deleting a resource).

 ## Backend

 The backend is a pre-built Docker image uploaded in the GCP Artifact Registry.
-We'll run it using Cloud Run which pulls the image and runs it as a container.
+We'll run it using Google Cloud Run which pulls the image and runs it as a container.

-GCP Cloud run is a fully managed platform for containerized applications.
+Cloud Run is a fully managed platform for containerized applications.
 It allows you to run your frontend and backend services, batch jobs, and queue processing workloads.
 Cloud Run aims to provide the flexibility of containers with the simplicity of serverless.
 You can use buildpacks to enable you to deploy directly from source code, or you can upload an image.
 Cloud Run supports pull images from the Docker image Registry and GCP Artifact Registry.

 1. Create a new file, `backend.tf` (still in `infra/`)